The Story of Ruth continues

 The church key system is having an overhaul – incorporating the old and the new parts of the building into one.
 The new keys are now available for distribution for those who need one and didn’t get it last week.
 To help offset costs we are asking all to pay a $20 deposit for their key.

 We anticipate the locks will be changed in the coming week.

 Please see David Needham at church on Sunday to receive your new key, or let the secretary know if you need one.

 If you attended services pre-Covid times you may remember the name tags we used to wear.
 Such a helpful aid to the memory for many of us, and extremely helpful for those who are new to the Church.

-Thank you to those who have already collected their name tags from the board in the Foyer.
-Others are encouraged to do likewise over the next few weeks.
-They are yours to keep, but please wear them each week.
+Thank you to those who collected their name tag last week, if you didn’t, you are encouraged to collect yours from the board in the Foyer over the next few weeks – it’s yours to keep, but please wear it each week.
 If there isn’t one with your name on it, and you would like one, please talk to the secretary.

 Wanted: Old Typewriter

 Michael Henderson is hunting for a working old typewriter (1960-80s model) to use for a writing piece he is working on.
 If you are able to help please contact Michael by email firstname.lastname@example.org or Mob.
 0408 468 223.

 PS It doesn’t need to be this model!